-By the end of each discussion, participants will have a good understanding of how to use readily available sources to research the side effects of prescription drugs to help them make informed choices about use, and to determine if some of the health issues they are experiencing might be caused by drug side effects or drug interactions.
-In addition, participants will learn why it is so important for consumers (parents, guardians or caregivers) to report suspected adverse drug reactions to Health Canada.
+By the end of each discussion, participants will have a good understanding of why they should not “blindly trust” doctors, and how to research the side effects of prescription drugs to help them make informed choices about use, and to determine if some of the health issues they are experiencing might be caused by drug side effects or drug interactions.
+In addition, participants will learn why it is so important for consumers (parents, guardians or caregivers) to question doctors and to report suspected adverse drug reactions to Health Canada.

-The cross-Canada tour will take place in three stages:
+The tour will take place in two stages:

-Contact us if you would like to have a public discussion in your community.
-When a public discussion is confirmed, a one-page announcement will be posted with the date, time and location.
+When a location for a public discussion is confirmed, a one-page announcement will be posted with the date, time and location.

 Halifax, Nova Scotia – Tuesday April 19, 4-5pm, Halifax Central Library